James Stewart (Wisconsin politician): Political career

 In 1981, he won his first public office when he was elected to the Whitewater School Board.
 The following year, after a dramatic redistricting of the state legislature, he resided in an Assembly district which had no incumbent state representative living within its boundaries.
 He declared his candidacy for the 32nd state Assembly district seat in 1982.
 He faced no opposition in the Republican Party primary, and went on to a narrow win in the general election, receiving 50.8% of the vote over Democrat Joy Warfield.

 The legislature went through another redistricting in 1983, and Stewart chose not to run for another term in the new district.
 Stewart remained active in local politics and was a member of the Whitewater school board until his death, serving more than 40 years.

 Personal life and family

 James Stewart was one of two children born to William Stewart and his wife Agnes (' Manson).

 James Stewart married Claire Hunold on August 29, 1959, at Blessed Sacrament Catholic Church in Madison.
 They had met while both were students at Edgewood High School.
 They had five children together and were married for 62 years before his death in 2021.

 He died at AngelsGrace Hospice Care in Oconomowoc, Wisconsin, on November 26, 2021.
-He was survived his wife and all five of their children children, as well as 14 grandchildren and two great-grandchildren.
+He was survived by his wife and all five of their children, as well as 14 grandchildren and two great-grandchildren.